arowM/elm-thread/README.md

                     _ ->
                         Nothing
         , putLog "Forking thread for clock..."

+-- You can, of course, start and run another procedure as a thread independent of this one.

         , Procedure.fork <| \_ -> clockProcedure

+-- The above procedure is running as an independent thread, -- so the following procedures will run in parallel without waiting for them to finish.

         , modifyPageHome <| \home -> { home | showActionButton = True }
         , putLog """Press "Action" button bellow."""
         , Procedure.awaitGlobal <|